evanwill/_drafts/_notes/linux-intro.md

 - [RemixOS](http://www.jide.com/remixos) open android for desktop
 - [Android-x86](http://www.android-x86.org/download)

 **Portable.** Some linux distros are specifically designed to be portable, i.e. you always use them from a USB stick and do not install to a hard drive.
+This makes them simple, fast, and secure.
 For example:
 - [Puppy Linux](http://puppylinux.org/)
 - [Slax](https://www.slax.org/en/)
 - [Porteus](http://www.porteus.org/)